rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 ```
 {% endcode %}

-While the manager does more internally, the bulk of its work is for component registrations, which basically involves mapping component IDs to their names.
-Since this behaviour is essentially like a map, I used Go's built-in `map` as the model because it has the same semantics.
+While the manager does more internally, the bulk of its work is component registrations, which basically involves mapping component IDs to their names.
+Since this behaviour is essentially like a map, I used Go's built-in `map` as the model.
 Here's a simplified version of the test:

 {% code "pkg/cardinal/internal/ecs/component_internal_test.go" %}
 ```go